offbeatwp/documentation/getting-started__configuration.md

 ## Defining additional image sizes:

 Open the file `config/images.php`.
-You can easy defined a image size by adding this to the array:
+You can easy defined an image size by adding this to the array:
 ```
     '{name}' => [
         'width' => {width | int},